viamrobotics/docs/docs/operate/get-started/other-hardware/cpp-module.md

 {{< /expand >}}

-A resource model is identified by a unique name, called the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet" >}}, using the format: `namespace:repo-name:model-name`, where:
+A resource model is identified by a unique name, called the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet" >}}, using the format: `namespace:module-name:model-name`, where:

 - `namespace` is the [namespace of your organization](/cloud/organizations/#create-a-namespace-for-your-organization).
-  - For example, if your organization uses the `acme` namespace, your models must all begin with `acme`, like `acme:repo-name:mybase`.
+  - For example, if your organization uses the `acme` namespace, your models must all begin with `acme`, like `acme:module-name:mybase`.
     If you do not intend to [upload your module](#upload-your-module-to-the-modular-resource-registry) to the [Viam Registry](https://app.viam.com/registry), you do not need to use your organization's namespace as your model's namespace.
   - The `viam` namespace is reserved for models provided by Viam.
-- `repo-name` is the code repository (GitHub repo) that houses your module code.
+- `module-name` is the name of your module.
-  - Ideally, your `repo-name` should describe the common functionality provided across the model or models of that module.
+  Your `module-name` should describe the common functionality provided across the model or models provided by that module.
+  - Many people also choose to use the module name as the name of the code repository (GitHub repo) that houses the module code.
 - `model-name` is the name of the new resource model that your module will provide.

-For example, if your organization namespace is `acme`, and you have written a new base implementation named `mybase` which you have pushed to a repository named `my-custom-base-repo`, you would use the namespace `acme:my-custom-base-repo:mybase` for your model.
+For example, if your organization namespace is `acme`, and you have written a new base implementation named `mybase` which you have supported with a module named `my-custom-base-module`, you would use the namespace `acme:my-custom-base-module:mybase` for your model.

 More requirements: